 Discussion of any recent transactions conducted either by the BHC or by other institutions that would demonstrate or support the BHC’s ability to execute each planned action at the level of impact projected.

-The supporting document related to each planned action should be titled: BHCRSSD_BHCMNEMONIC_BASEL3DFA_PLANNEDACTION#_YYMMDD.
+The supporting document related to each planned action should be titled: BHCRSSD_BHCMNEMONIC_REGCAPTRANS_PLANNEDACTION#_YYMMDD.
 Note that the “#” in this file name must correspond with the appropriate “Action #” in column A of the Planned Actions Worksheet.

 Included below are examples of other supporting documentation which should be included along with the description of each planned action: